ZetCode

 Go pipe simple example

-The following example demonstrates the usage of the io.Pipe function.
+This example illustrates the basic usage of the io.Pipe function for data transfer.

 simple.go